Recently I noticed that I started to ignore Google Display Ads and Banners on websites.

 In this situation, your brain is going to do two things depending on your level of determination.

-Let’s say that in the first situation, you are not determined to actually buy a car.
+Let’s say that in the first situation, you are not determined to buy a car.
 When you see those ads your brain suddenly starts to speak to you, “Hey, look!
 It’s a promotion for a nice vacation, you should take your significant other!”
-So, you click on the “Maldives vacation” ad, because you have been planning to take a vacation for a long time so why not check it out?
+So, you click on the “Maldives vacation” ad, because you have been planning to take a vacation for a long time.

 What happens now?
 You continue surfing to another page, probably completely forgetting about that car.
 It is a classic example of ad distraction.